-Gerald D Hines, founder of commercial property firm Hines, at pennzoil place in Houston, Texas.
-Photograph: Annie Leibovitz
+Gerald D Hines, founder and chairman of commercial property firm Hines, died aged 95 at his home on Sunday.

 With more than 4,800 employees, Hines is active in 225 cities across 25 countries.